Justin Bieber almost single-handedly turned around Tim Hortons - KTVZ

 McDonald’s jump-started the celebrity meal trend in 2020 and it became a boon for the brand.
 Other chains copied the trend, including Tim Hortons’ sister brand Burger King where sales in the US rose 2% in the fourth quarter.

 Restaurant Brands International owns Burger King, Tim Hortons, Popeyes.
 The company’s total fourth quarter revenue rose to $1.55 billion — up from $1.36 billion a year earlier.
-The stock was up about 2% in premarket trading.
+The stock was up nearly 4% in early trading.

 — CNN Business’s Danielle Wiener-Bronner contributed to this report.